Shoulder Pain Otto, MO

 Otto, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
-At Axes, we focus on patient results for our Otto, MO clients by creating evidence-backed treatment plans catered to your injury, pain level, age, and how physically active you need to be.
-Do not wait to get back to the activities you love and a pain-free life.
-Make an appointment through our website or call our location nearest you.
+Optimal movement health is imperative to not only carrying out daily tasks with ease, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for Otto, MO residents by implementing proven treatment plans catered to your injury, pain level, age, and desired activity level.
+You do not have to delay in getting back to the activities you love and a pain-free life.
+Make an appointment online or reach out to our location nearest you.

 Services Offered